It is Never Too Late to Make Music!

 Our Swing Band

-Fall Session will begin on September 10 Registration will be through Wayland Recreation Department this session, so if you are a Wayland resident, watch for the mailing.
-Wayland residents and non-residents may either go to the Rec website and register on line, or download the registration form (will be posted in August) and send the form and your check directly to Wayland Rec.
+Fall Session will begin on September 10 Registration will be through Wayland Recreation Department, so if you are a Wayland resident, watch for the mailing.
+Wayland residents and non-residents may either go to the Rec website and register on line as of August 25, or download the registration form and send the form and your check directly to Wayland Rec.
 If you are a new member, be sure to contact Diane for more information.
 Band beginner lessons will start in October.
 Monday daytime band rehearsals will start October 6.

 Wednesday evening rehearsals Intermediate Band and Strings, & beginner band and string classes, at Wayland Middle School.
 Most people arrive around 6:15; rehearsal begins 6:40.

-Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:00-5:00 at the Wayland Town Building, in the gym.
+Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:30-5:00 at the Wayland Town Building, in the gym.
 Start date TBA.
 See the Daytime Band page for more details.* This fall, Monday rehearsals will not begin until Oct.
 6

 *Band members may come to either Monday afternoon or Wednesday evening OR BOTH.
 When there is a holiday and no school on Monday, Monday rehearsals often move to Tuesday, same time, same place.